LEARN ABOUT MET TRANSIT

 Planning and Scheduling

 MET Transit is responsible for the service planning, scheduling, and performance monitoring of all MET transit services.
-Service adjustments occur three times per year and as needed to improve efficiency and customer service.
+Service adjustments occur as needed to improve efficiency and customer service.

 MET Transit receives funding from various federal, state, and local sources.
 The primary sources are a Mill-Levy of 9.4 percent, Federal Transit Administration (sections 5310, 5303, 5307, and 5339), Montana Department of Transportation and fares.